Philips Natuurkundig Laboratorium: Growth and success: 1946-1972

-The end: 1972-present
+The end: 1972-2012

 The period under Casimir was a time of great success and achievement for the NatLab.
 But the time after his retirement in 1972 was one of decline and loss.

 In 1973, starting with the oil crisis, the long period of economic growth came to an end and companies could no longer afford expensive research departments.
 With that economic reality, the belief in the stimulating value of fundamental research also seemed to disappear.
 On top of that, a number of bad decisions by the NatLab management did little to ingratiate the facility to the Philips Board of Directors (such bad decisions including the development of the flopped videodisc, the Video 2000 videocassette recorder, and the initial lack of support for the compact disc).

 The compact disc had been initiated and pushed by the audio department, although NatLab researcher Kees Schouhamer Immink played an instrumental role in its design.
 For the industry group 'Audio' and the NatLab the development of a small optical audio disc started early in 1974.
 The sound quality of this disc had to be superior to that of the large and vulnerable vinyl record.
 To realize this, Lou Ottens, technical director of 'Audio', formed a seven-person project group.
 Vries and Diepeveen were members of this project group.
 In March 1974, during an Audio-VLP meeting Peek and Vries recommended a digital audio registration because an error-correcting code could be included.
 Vries and Diepeveen built an error-correcting coder-decoder that was delivered in the summer of 1978.
 The decoder was included in the CD prototype player that was presented to the international press.
 The error-correcting coder-decoder was abandoned in 1979 in favor of Sony’s superior CIRC code, which became the adopted CD's standard.
 To commemorate this breakthrough, Philips received an IEEE Milestone Award on March 6, 2009.
 This breakthrough was also appreciated by Sony and they started a cooperation with Philips that resulted in June 1980 in a common CD system standard.